greenelab/text_mined_hetnet_manuscript/manuscript.md

 ### Label Functions for Annotating Sentences

-A common challenge in natural language processing is having too few ground truth annotations, even when textual data are abundant.
+The challenge of having too few ground truth annotations is common to many natural language processing settings, even when unannotated text is abundant.
 Data programming circumvents this issue by quickly annotating large datasets by using multiple noisy signals emitted by label functions [@5Il3kN32].
 Label functions are simple pythonic functions that emit: a positive label (1), a negative label (-1) or abstain from emitting a label (0).
 We combine these functions using a generative model to output a single annotation, which is a consensus probability score bounded between 0 (low chance of mentioning a relationship) and 1 (high chance of mentioning a relationship).